csc-training/hip-programming/docs/07-multi-gpu.md

 ```
 * Between AMD GPUs, the peer access is always enabled (if supported)

-# Peer to peer communication
+# Peer to Peer Communication

 * Devices have separate memories
 * With devices supporting unified virtual addressing, `hipMemCpy()` with